 CLERK OF THE COURSE & STEWARDS

 Clerk(s) of the Course & Stewards are normally long term members of the club, and are very experienced officials.
 They can be ex-drivers or have worked their way up as marshals, and are responsible for the general conduct of a racing event in accordance with the “General Competition Rules”.
 The Clerk(s) of the Course are the executive decision makers at an event, and have broad powers to assure the safety of an event and the legality of the race cars.
 The Clerk(s) of the Course hears and decides the outcome of protests, and/or investigates incidents, and may impose penalties as a result.
 Stewards hear and decide the outcome of appeals.
 Like other workers and officials, Clerk(s) of the Course have license grades that depend on their level of experience.
 The Chief Steward is the senior official at a race.

 Your first contacts at any event are the workers of the Admin office.
-They make sure you have the proper credentials (photo ID. licence, and have signed the waiver) to work take part in the event.
+They make sure you have the proper credentials (licence, club membership card and have signed the waiver) to take part in the event.
 The goal here is to get your registration done in the quickest way possible, so you can enjoy the weekend.

 Event Admin is a “catch all” specialty covering those people who assist in various tasks that are not otherwise defined.
 As an example, the people who plan the “after hours” activities such as award presentations.

 Communication between all of the people that are involved is an absolute requirement.
 The Radio Tech. specialty is responsible for making sure that all of the radios are working properly all of the time.

 As you can see, there is a lot to do, and your help would be appreciated.
 Of course there are many clubs you can marshal for, and it can take you all over the country, if not the world.